deecod-dev/Stick_hero_game/ReadME.md

 Note: Modify the paths in the code that reference external assets (images, sounds) to match your file system.

 Feel free to reach out if you encounter any issues or have questions about the Stick Hero game.
 Enjoy playing!

-Note: This readme was made by me with the help of a specified format prompt, only because of good looking features of md format, the content is written by me.